USAJOBS/help-center/faq/application/process.md

 ## 7. Agency reviews application

 The hiring agency will start reviewing applications once the job announcement closes.
-The hiring agency will review your application to make sure you’re eligible and meet the job qualifications, and will place applicants into quality categories:
+The hiring agency will review your application to make sure you’re eligible and meet the job qualifications, and will place qualified applicants into these categories:

 * Minimally qualified
 * Highest qualified